 - 13.1 Boats will be scored in class and course overall for each race and the series.
 Course overall scoring for monohulls and multihulls will be separate. - 13.2 Corrected times for PHRF Northwest handicap classes will be calculated using the Time on Distance method. - 13.3 A boat that did not start (DNC, DNS, OCS), did not finish (DNF), retired (RET), or is disqualified (DSQ, DNE, DGM, BFD) will be scored the number of finishers plus one.
 This changes RRS A4.2 and A9. - 13.4 A boat's series score will be the total of her race scores with no scores excluded.
 This changes RRS A2. - 13.5 One race will constitute a series. - 13.6 If the race committee does not shorten course under RRS 32, Shortening or Abandoning after the Start, a shortened course option is available to boats on all courses that sail to a predetermined shortened course option finishing line (the "short line") and subsequently retire.
-Boats using this option must reach the short line within 80% of their full course time limit and report their finishing time to the race committee when they retire as per Sailing Instruction 14.3 within the full course time limit.
-Boats should record their shortened course finishing time accurately to the second (e.g. using GPS time) and at the time she finishes as per RRS definition of "finish" at the short line, except that as a boat approaches the short line for this purpose she must leave any mark that bounds the short line on the required side.
-Boats using the shortened course option will be considered finishers and will be scored in class and overall based on their time and the distance for the shortened course starting immediately behind boats finishing the full course that are not subject to Sailing
+Boats using this option must reach the short line within 80% of their full course time limit and report their finishing time to the race committee when they retire as per Sailing Instruction 14.3.
+Boats should record their shortened course finishing time accurately to the second (e.g. using GPS time) and at the time she finishes as per RRS definition of "finish" at the short line.
+Boats using the shortened course option will be considered finishers and will be scored in class and overall based on their time and the distance for the shortened course starting immediately behind boats finishing the full course that are not subject to Sailing Instruction 13.3.
+For races using handicaps based on time on distance, the distance will be based on the shortest navigable distance along the course to the short line.